SAFEHR-data/FlowEHR/README.md

     > Note: if you're not an owner of the Organization you defined as Resource Owner for the token, your token won't be active until approved by an owner.

+4. Deploy a bootstrap environment

+    For CI deployments, due to certain resources being deployed within a Virtual Network with public access disabled, we need to use private build agents (also called self-hosted GitHub runners) to run our CI pipelines.
+We also need somewhere to store the associated container images and Terraform state within a vnet.

+    You can use [the Azure Bootstrap template](https://github.com/UCLH-Foundry/Azure-Bootstrap) to deploy all these resources, or alternatively, you can reference pre-existing resources in the next step.

+5. Create a deployer identity (AAD App Registration/Service Principal) with required AAD permissions:

+    ```bash
+    make auth
+    ```

+    > _NOTE_: CI deployments require a service principal with access to deploy resources in the subscription.
+See `sp-flowehr-ci-<naming-suffix>` in the [identities section](#identities) for the roles that are assigned to this.

+    You will be prompted to enter the `ci_resource_group` and `ci_storage_account` values outputted from the previous step.
+Once ran, copy the outputted credentials to populate in the next step.

-5. Create and populate a GitHub environment
+6. Create and populate a GitHub environment

-    Add an environment called `infra-test` (or whatever you called your deployment environment earlier) with the following environment variables:
+    Add an environment called `infra-test` (or whatever you called your deployment environment earlier) with the following environment variables, using the values outputted from the previous step:

-    - `CI_RESOURCE_GROUP`: Resource group for shared CI resources (outputted from step 3)
+    - `CI_RESOURCE_GROUP`: Resource group for shared CI resources
-    - `CI_CONTAINER_REGISTRY`: Name of the Azure Container Registry to use for the devcontainer storage (outputted from step 3)
+    - `CI_CONTAINER_REGISTRY`: Name of the Azure Container Registry to use for the devcontainer storage
-    - `CI_STORAGE_ACCOUNT`: Storage account for shared CI state storage (outputted from step 3)
+    - `CI_STORAGE_ACCOUNT`: Storage account for shared CI state storage
+    - `CI_PEERING_VNET`: Virtual network for your CI environment which FlowEHR will peer to

     And the following secrets: